MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Branding-Features/Microsoft-Store-Access.md

 2. Navigate to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Store**

-3. Double click **Turn off Automatic Download and Install of Updates** policy to edit it.
+3. Double-click **Turn off Automatic Download and Install of Updates** policy to edit it.

 4. Select **Turn off Automatic Download and Install of updates** policy to edit it.